How To Treat Acute Mountain Sickness (AMS), High Altitude Pulmonary Ed...

 You’ve got to absolutely treat it when it’s mild (no rocket science there).

 I’ll let you learn about AMS symptoms directly from someone who was hit by AMS.
-Read this story well because it is not exactly what you’ll expect.
-This happened last week.

 He says, “We were at the first campsite, at around 8,500 ft.
 We had had a long day of trekking, mostly ascending and I was exhausted.
 Although I didn’t feel like eating much, I took two small rotis (which I couldn’t finish).
 After eating just one and a half roti and drinking some water, I went to sleep.

 The next morning, after breakfast, I was again not feeling comfortable.
 I threw up everything I’d eaten.
 On the trek, when there was an ascent, I started to feel very tired.
 I was unable to carry my backpack.
 It was taking me almost double the time that I would normally take to cover the distance.
-Throughout all this, I never told anyone my symptoms.
+Throughout all this, I never told anyone about my symptoms.
 Finally, it was Arjun and Sandhya who noticed that all wasn’t well with me.”

-What Suhas has said here are classic symptoms of AMS – uneasiness, vomiting, lack of sleep, fatigue, lack of appetite.
+What Suhas has said here are classic symptoms of AMS – uneasiness, vomiting, lack of sleep, fatigue, and lack of appetite.
 Notice how he never told anybody about his symptoms?
 This is also typical behaviour of someone who has been hit by AMS.
 Notice, also the rather low altitude.

 Do you know what the funny thing is?